-The science behind bringing dried out weed back to life couldn’t be easier.
+The science behind rehydrating dried weed couldn’t be easier.
 We will create a humidor, this is an airtight container with a source of moisture inside to create humidity.
 Once dried out weed is placed inside, it will gradually absorb the moisture from the air.

 Time – Some sites recommend leaving your bud inside these containers for as much as 24 hours.
 I do not advise leaving your weed in a humid place for more than 6 or 8 hours.
 The last time I left weed in for 24 hours… it grew mold!

 Moisture source – Up next you will get a moisture source to place inside the container.
 You can use a damp Q-Tip, paper tower, or do it right and use a Boveda Humidipak in your container.
 Just don’t overdo it, literally a couple drops is enough.
 I’m going to breakdown all the different things you can use inside of your humidor to moisten your dry weed.

 Orange Peel – An orange peel can be used instead of a wet sponge to add moisture to your dry marijuana.
 The benefit to using the orange peel is it adds a hint of orange to your bud!
 Simply set aside a handful of orange peels, then place them in with your bud.
 Be careful to keep it away from the weed in order to minimize the possibility of mold germination.

 Watermelon Peel – Same principle as the method above.
 You might want to cut the watermelon peels into cubes to make them fit into your Ziploc bag easier.
 Try to avoid any contact with the weed to better prevent mold growth.

 Lettuce – If you for some reason don’t have a wet paper towel lying around.
 You can always grab a piece of a lettuce, roughly the size of your palm, and place it in a container with your weed.
 Since Lettuce doesn’t have an overpowering aroma to it, your weed should taste exactly the same as the first day you got it!